Configuring Marketplace connectivity

 - *.cloudfront.net: certain Marketplace assets (screenshots, logos etc) are hosted on cloudfront.
 Calls to that domain are expected.

 To disable the UPM connection to the Marketplace:

 - Click the Settings link at the bottom of the page.

-- Clear the Connect to the Atlassian Marketplace checkbox.
+- Uncheck the Connect to the Atlassian Marketplace checkbox.
 This option is enabled by default.

 - Click Apply.

-If you are on a previous version of the Universal Plugin Manager you may not have this option in the UPM.
+If you are on an older version of the Universal Plugin Manager you may not have this option in the UPM.
 If that is the case, follow the instructions in Problems Connecting to the Atlassian Plugin Exchange to disable the connection.

 Disabling analytics information sharing

 Atlassian collects license-related analytics information based on usage events in the add-on administration pages.
 You can disable the transmission of analytic data by setting the Java system property for disabling data transmission.
 The setting is "atlassian.upm.server.data.disable=true".